Devan021/Amfoss-task/task-09/README.md

    Step 4: I Edited the index.md file to create a blogpost and renamed it to blog.md Step 5: Next my repo needed a index.md inorder to print my first page in my website so i created one index.md file
-           and wrote the commands to display the title and matter Step 6: Now my website was completed
+           and wrote the commands to display the title and matter Step 6: Now my website was completed.
        The tutorial is used for creating this website is: [link](https://youtu.be/qZsgPgGdOzQ)**

    __MY WEBSITE LINK__